 Small book publishers have been around as long as large and medium book publishers.
 They are still traditional publishers.
 Small publishers still take your book, edit it, and sell it.
 The big difference is that they are small.

-To get an idea of what I mean by small publishers, think of it this way, generally small publishers will print between 200-1000 copies of a book.
+To understand what I mean by small publishers, think of it this way.
+Generally, small publishers will print between 200-1000 copies of a book.
 Then they will sell it to a small audience.
 In the old days, that was it.
 Those books would have a simple and limited print run.
-Today, they can be print on demand.
-More and more small book publishers have gone this direction.
+Today, they can be printed on demand.
+More and more small book publishers have gone in this direction.

-Literary writers, like university professors or poets many times publish with small publishers.
-In fact many small book publishers are university presses, and sometimes they are serving the community of professors who live by the mantra publish or perish.
-Some of these publishers feed this system, but they also publish unique and high quality works that many times wouldn’t get published otherwise.
+Literary writers, like university professors or poets, often publish with small publishers.
+Many small book publishers are university presses, and sometimes they serve the community of professors who live by the mantra publish or perish.
+Some of these publishers feed this system but also publish unique and high-quality works that often wouldn’t get published otherwise.

-Other small publishers are just independent publishers trying to make money off of small and print on demand print runs.
-Sometimes these publishers are attached to independent book stores, other times they are just dedicated authors and editors putting forward an effort to bring great literature into the world.
+Other small publishers are independent publishers trying to make money from small and print-on-demand print runs.
+Sometimes these publishers are attached to independent bookstores; other times, they are just dedicated authors and editors putting forward an effort to bring great literature into the world.

 Beware of Predators

 Still yet other publishers, in the darkest and sadly someone prominent publishing universe, are predators hunting sheep.
-They do not trust in the author’s work, they only trust in making money off an author who has been beat up by rejection.
-They charge for a variety of services basically with the intention of never selling a single book.
-To avoid these lion waiting in the tall grass, follow these simple rules:
+They do not trust the author’s work; they only trust in making money off an author beaten up by rejection.
+They charge for various services, intending never to sell a single book.
+To avoid these lions waiting in the tall grass, follow these simple rules: